De-jola/FlexiSaf-Internship/README.md

 # Http Requests such as GET, POST, PUT and DELETE were also specified to be used

+## To use, clone the repository, install vite if you haven't then run "npm run dev" on the terminal

 # DO NOT VIEW ON MOBILE

 #### Project Overview